The Bronze Bow: Plot

 This book is set in first century Galilee, Israel.
 The main character is a young Jew named Daniel bar Jamin who lives at the same time as Jesus of Nazareth.

-Daniel's father was running away in front of him, as an example, by the Roman occupiers.
-His uncle bought a shawl to give to his wife, but that made him unable to pay the tax, so he was thrown in jail; when his father tried to break Daniel's uncle out of jail, they were both caught and was forsed to be a Roman.
+Daniel's uncle and father are imprisoned by the Romans.
 Even at eight, he hates and distrusts the Romans and vows that he will avenge his father's death.
 His mother dies of grief after her husband's death, and Daniel's younger sister, Leah, is traumatized by these events, possessed by demons, and never leaves the mountains.
 The children are both taken in by their great grandfather twice removed, but as he becomes ill and poor over the years, he sells Daniel to Amalek the blacksmith.
 Daniel escapes his cruel master, running away to the mountains where he is found close to death and rescued by Rosh, the leader of an outlaw band of rebels, who plan to someday overthrow the Romans.
-They adopt Daniel into their crew, and Daniel begins a new life in the mountains, trying to forget about his grandmother and sister he had left behind in the village.
+They adopt Daniel into their crew, and Daniel begins a new life in the mountains, trying to forget about his grandmother and sister left behind in the village.

 Several years after these events, Daniel meets people he used to know when he lived in Ketzah, Joel bar Hezron and his twin sister Malthace, who climbed the mountain for the holidays.
 Joel wants to join Rosh's band, so he promises Rosh that he will be a spy in Capernaum, the city to which he is moving.

 Rosh sends Daniel out on a mission to capture a slave.
 The crew names him Samson (a character in the Biblical Book of Judges with immense strength) for his brute strength.
 Samson doesn't speak their language, but he sees Daniel as his master/friend and follows him.
-One day, Simon the Zealot (Daniel's friend from the village), comes to tell Daniel his grandmother is dying.
+One day, Simon the Zealot, a friend from Daniel's village, comes to tell Daniel his grandmother is dying.
 He returns to his village of Ketzah and sees his grandmother.
 She passes away and Daniel is left in charge of Leah.
 Later, Simon tells Daniel he is going to follow Jesus and leaves Daniel in charge of his shop; Daniel and Leah move to Simon's shop and home.